required imports:

 # add or remove your answer from this list

-= ['a'] answer
+answer = ['a']

 from qc_grader.challenges.qgss_2023 import grade_lab1_ex4